 Indications to look for:

-Bad breath: Pet parents often ignore their dog’s bad breath by passing it off as something that is normal.
-While they aren’t expected to have a minty fresh breath, if the odor from their mouths is excessively bad you should probably get that checked.
+- Bad breath: Pet parents often ignore their dog’s bad breath by passing it off as something that is normal.
+While they aren’t expected to have a minty fresh breath, if the odor from their mouths is nasty you should probably get that checked.

 Steps to prevent dental disasters: